om304/SpA-Verb/README.md

   Word2: The second verb of the pair.

   Score: The SpA-Verb similarity score.
-Note that the similarity scores are scaled Euclidean distances (the lower the score, the more similar the two words are).
+The similarity scores are scaled Euclidean distances (the lower the score, the more similar the two words are).
 Please take that into account when running Spearman rank-based correlation analyses.

 * SpA-Verb-THR.txt